-Where parents do not respond to LA enquiries, they will receive written notification that EHE has been deemed unsuitable and that the parent is expected to make applications to their preferred school to ensure that the child returns to school by an agreed date.
+Where parents do not respond to LA enquiries, they will receive written notification that EHE has been deemed unsuitable and that the parent is expected to make applications to their preferred school to ensure that the child returns to school by an agreed date, which is within 2 weeks of the date of the written letter.
 If, after this date, no applications have been made, or the child has not returned to their previous school, the EHE team will complete an Attendance Support Team (AST) referral form to request School Attendance Procedures start, which may require a referral to the Fair Access Panel.